Wall Construction OptionsFeaturing FiberBeam™ Technology

 Just How Durable Are Our Shelters?

-We swung a baseball bat and hit a golf ball at our shelters to see how they would hold up.
+We swung a baseball bat and hit golf balls at our shelters to see how they would hold up.
 Check out how they performed.

 Shelter Works Shelter vs. Baseball